See an animated fly thru of the SW 12th – Gage Blvd. to Kansas Ave.

 - Safety is a driving design principle in the SW 12th Street design.
 The recently completed Traffic Safety Plan for Topeka documented that between 2010 and 2016 (seven years), there were a total of 23,591 crashes in the Topeka / Shawnee County region including 5,545 injury crashes and 68 crashes that resulted in fatalities.

 - Complete Streets is a guideline the city uses to make sure streets are safer and easily accessible for all of our citizens including drivers, pedestrians and cyclists.
 The 12th street project will make the street safer for everyone that uses the corridor.

 The City of Topeka values and encourages everyone to know the facts about this project.
 Additional and more in-depth information can be found on the 12th Street Project FAQ page.
 Also, read the Center for Disease Control analysis regarding Topeka’s adoption of Complete Streets principles.

-Additional localized public meetings will occur as we near the start of each road reconstruction phase.
+- Public Involvement – Neighborhood-specific public meetings will take place as needed as we near the start of each road reconstruction phase.
 These meetings will be to discuss the anticipated construction schedule and access during construction.

 2021 Construction: Phase I – S. Kansas to SW Washburn